ibm-cloud-docs/watson-assistant/api-client.md

 In this Python example, the service object is an instance of `watson_developer_cloud.AssistantV2`, stored in the variable `assistant`.
 The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service object.
 {: python}

-In this Java example, the service object is an instance of `Assistant`, stored in the variable `assistant`.
-The Watson SDKs for other languages provide equivalent mechanisms for instantiating a service object.
-{: java}

 After creating the service object, we use it to send a message to the assistant, using the stateless `message` method.
 In this example, the message is empty; we just want to trigger the *Greet customer* action to start the conversation, so we don't need any input text.
 We then print any text responses returned in the `generic` array in the returned output.

 Use the `node <filename.js>` command to run the example application.